chaos-polymtl/lethe/doc/source/tools/gmsh/gmsh.rst

 1. ``File > New...``: create a new .geo file (can use OpenCASCADE or Built-in kernel)
 2. ``Files > Merge...``: merge the CAD file (``.step`` or ``.stp`` format) with GMSH
-3. ``Tools > Statistics``: check that the geometry is loaded (point, curves, surfaces, and if 3D volumes)
+3. ``Tools > Statistics``: check that the geometry is loaded (point, curves, surfaces, and volumes in 3D)

 .. seealso::
   You can find a step-by-step video `here <https://www.youtube.com/watch?v=e7zA3joOWX8>`_, with very useful tools as how to inspect your mesh.

 --------------------------
-Physical group
+Physical groups
 --------------------------

 .. warning::
 	This step is essential.
-Physical group are used to identify the boundary conditions.
+Physical groups are used to identify the boundary conditions.

 In 2D, the physical groups are curves and in 3D, surfaces.
 For this example, select ``Curve`` in the ``Modules > Geometry > Physical groups > Add`` section.
 Four different physical groups with ``Curve`` is needed: